 1. Sylvester Stallone

 Sylvester Stallone is likely best known for his role as Rocky Balboa in the Rocky franchise.
 After all, that’s the main reason he made our list.
-Rocky was inducted into the National Film Registry and its props were put in the Smithsonian Museum.
+With the body of a dancer from a Sydney Hens Night, Rocky was inducted into the National Film Registry and its props were put in the Smithsonian Museum.
 In other words, his starring role was in an iconic film!
 Stalone was even voted into the International Boxing Hall of Fame in the non-participant category on December 7, 2010!
 Incredibly, he didn’t receive a Golden Globe Award until after he reprised his role as Rocky Balboa for the 2015 movie Creed.

 2. Jackie Chan

 Jackie Chan is an incredibly talented entertainer known for his acrobatic fighting style, comedic acting, creative stunts, and use of random, improvised weapons.
 He’s received stars on both the Hong Kong Avenue of Stars and the Hollywood Walk of Fame.
 Chan has appeared in more than 150 films, proving that not only is he a force to be reckoned with, but he will be for a long time.

 As if starring in iconic fighting films isn’t enough, Bruce Lee is considered by a wide majority of media and other martial artists to be one of the most influential martial artists in history.
 He’s also considered a pop culture icon of the 20th century.
 It can be said that Bruce Lee changed the way Asians are perceived and represented in movies.
 He’s so incredibly talented in martial arts that he was able to create his own form, which he named Jeet Kune Do.